 – No built-in image stabilization

-The debate surrounding the best lens for portrait photography is ongoing, as there is no definite answer.
+The debate surrounding the best lens for portraits is ongoing, as no definite answer exists.
 The most frequently discussed lenses for this purpose are 35mm, 50mm, and 85mm prime lenses.
-However, using this Nikon D7000 lens for portrait shots can introduce a new viewpoint and imbue images of subjects with energy and vitality.

 Build and handling: The Nikon 85mm f/1.8G, like other recent Nikon prime lenses, has a robust design with a plastic exterior and a metal lens mount.
 It also includes a rubber seal on the mount that effectively blocks out dust.
 Despite its seemingly large size, this lens is surprisingly lightweight.

-Performance: The Nikon D7000 portrait lens’s wide f/1.8 aperture makes it an excellent option for low-light photography and produces a shallow depth of field that separates subjects from the background.
-It offers two focusing modes: manual priority AF and manual focus and is equipped with a fast and silent wave motor, making it ideal for videography.
+Performance: The portrait lens’s wide f/1.8 aperture makes it an excellent option for low-light photography and produces a shallow depth of field that separates subjects from the background.
+It offers two focusing modes, manual priority AF and manual focus, and is equipped with a fast and silent wave motor, making it ideal for videography.

-Best for: As previously noted, the Nikon D7000 lens is well-suited for portrait photography but with a talented photographer behind the lens, it can be utilized for a range of photography styles such as product, event, and wedding photography, where it is expected to deliver outstanding results.
+Best for: As previously noted, this one here is well-suited for portrait photography, but with a talented photographer behind the lens, it can be utilized for various photography styles such as product, event, and wedding photography, where it is expected to deliver outstanding results.

-To sum up, the Nikon 85mm f/1.8G is one of the best lenses for Nikon D7000 and excels in portrait photography.
 It creates a creamy background, shallow depth of field, and sharp contrast.
-If you’re seeking to enhance your portrait work, this lens is an excellent option, delivering remarkable results at a reasonable cost.
+If you want to enhance your portrait work, this lens is an excellent option, delivering remarkable results at a reasonable cost.

 2. Nikon AF-S Nikkor 50mm f/1.8G